ashwiniag/hasura-assignmnet/Readme.md

 Note:

 ###  Room for improvements There is scope of improvements.

+- The bash provision script should be modified for more control and interactive, like displaying plans and then allowing the user to decide whether to apply changes.
+- Incorporating creations of ECR repo to have the statefiles accountability, even if it is just one time creation.
+- Currently for the sake of the scope of task-2 and demonstrated example, where we have a separate kubernetes secrets yaml file.
+This yaml file' values isn't passed to the application deployed, this could be incorporated.
+For now, it decrypts the file, checks the file based on Key and updates/adds, encrypts the file and deploys the yaml file.

 TODOs:
 Task-1:
 To create a Helm chart for deploying application.

 Task-2:
+To git pull for latest file and git commit to new branch.
-Needs claryfication as requirement provided and example given are bit ambigious.
+Needs clarification as requirement provided and example given are bit ambigious.
-- Is the secret file to be encrypted too and then uploaded to github?
 - The requirement demonstrated tells to take the key,value and update the file based on the key, i.e if exsist update the key and if new add it.
   So, the script takes care of the logic based on Key provided, so why do we need `--existing false` as argument?
--

-...to be continued in thinking brain encountered 5xx

-[] update readme and mention todos
-[] architecture
-[X] Ask if there is time for clarification
-[] Add users early for good review
-[] Prepare for interview
-[X] 9:30 tak uth.
-[X]1hr wrap up 11 and revert to mails.
-[] 4hrs prep